web3-storage/docs/docs/reference/client-library.md

 The `status()` method returns a `Metadata` object that contains the metadata for your object's storage deal on the web3.storage network.

-TODO: As of this writing the structure of the `Metadata` data type has not been finalized.
+TODO: As of this writing, the structure of the `Metadata` data type has not been finalized.

 ### Example